-This year's theme is Building Peace with Youth in Conflict.
+This year's theme is Innovation in Peace Building.

 NGO, Academic and Social Entrepreneurship presentations will be categorized based on the following topics.
 We will exploring conflict and peace through each of these broad groupings to build stronger theoretical frameworks for practice in both the NGO and social business worlds.

 In what ways do the economy and finance lead to both conflict and conflict resolution, sustainable peace-building, and community growth?

 How do contextual vulnerability and capability contribute to conflict and peace?

 In what ways is education utilized in pursuit of direct and indirect purposes or agendas?
 In what ways is education used to incite both peace and conflict?

 While each of these words represents a direction for research, conflict resolution practice, or humanitarian program development, how might they also be problematic or potentially objectifying?